 If you do want to use your own repairer, the first thing you’ll need to do is check your policy documents for any conditions and additional excesses.

-Remember, you’re highly unlikely to be provided with a courtesy car by your insurer, so if you need to stay mobile, find out if your chosen repairer can offer you a vehicle instead – many will arrange this free of charge.
+Remember, you’re highly unlikely to be provided with a courtesy car by your insurer, so if you need to stay on the road, find out if your chosen repairer can offer you a vehicle instead.
+They might even give you one free of charge.